7 Easiest Ways to Sell Your House for Cash in Knoxville

 Which Option Is Best for You?

-If you need to close this week: Local "we buy houses" company
+If you need to close this week: A single "we buy houses" company is the fastest path, but expect the lowest offer.

-If you're not in a rush: FSBO or agent with investor network
+If you're not in a rush and willing to do the work: FSBO with cash-buyer targeting, or an agent with an investor network.

 The Bottom Line